Achievable logoAchievable logo

 Example

-First, we need two independent clauses:
+First, make sure you have two independent clauses:

 Independent Clause 1: He likes red.